Sheep-y/Attack-Improvement-Mod/README.md

 > Crit is determined in yet another phase, so the log code is *very fun* to write.
 >
 > **All** - same as Critical for now.
 More info may be added in the future, though I am not sure I wouldn't go crazy.
 Would you believe logging is the most complicated feature of this mod?
+>
+> Default AttackLogLevel was None in mod version 2.0, but mod 2.1 switched to a multi-thread logging system so it now defaults to All.

 (Advanced) **Log Options**